Macaw-SoftWorks-LLC/SB-TOS/README.md

 If you have any questions or concerns regarding these Terms, please contact us at jlicona.macaw@gmail.com.

-By using Squak Scheduler, you acknowledge that you have read, understood, and agreed to these Terms of Service.
+By using Squawk Biz, you acknowledge that you have read, understood, and agreed to these Terms of Service.